squid-cache/squid-cache.github.io/FrontPage.rst

  * ["NTLMIssues"]: Things you can (and cannot) do with NTLM
  * ZeroSizedReply: Recurrent issues with some setups.
  * MultipleInstances: how-to run multiple squid servers on a single box.
- * PerformanceAnalysis: "Help!
+ * [:KnowledgeBase/PerformanceAnalysis:Performance Analysis]: "Help!
 My users complain that the proxy is slow!"
  * BestOsForSquid: an all-time FAQ: "What is the best OS for Squid?"
  * SquidFaq: the Wikified and updated squid FAQ
  * Release milestones are detailed in our RoadMap